SylviaOne/Repo-hub/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Why can't eggs have love?
+They will break up too soon.